The-Animonculory/Anvil/README.md

 ### Starting the Game

-By default, Anvil uses [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953) to bypass the starting sequence of the game and spawn you into the Helgen tunnel.
-The equipment chest has been custom configured for the list to provide a range of starting equipment.
+By default, Anvil uses [Faster Vanilla Start](https://www.nexusmods.com/skyrimspecialedition/mods/72890) to bypass the cart ride and start the game at the beginning of Helgen Keep.
+A message will pop-up asking you to chose Hadvar or Ralof to allow the game to play out as if you made that choice before entering.

 ## Updating the modlist